An indispensable toolbox for successful wedding photography

 Wedding locations: Important considerations for optimal photos

-It is also important to understand lighting conditions of the venue
+It is also essential to understand the lighting conditions of the venue at different times of day in order to plan your shots accordingly.

 Understanding the venue's layout can also help you anticipate and capture spontaneous moments.
 Ultimately, your ability to navigate a venue effectively will significantly contribute to the quality and variety of your images.